wwidjaja0/ucla-ajl-7/README.md

 The objective of this competition is to develop a machine learning model that will be equipped to classify 21 skin additions across a diverse skin tone data set.

-By developing a model that is able to accurately identify skin conditions across all skin tones, this project can play a significiant rule in reducing health disparities in dermatology, aim to provide better treatment, and develop more accurate AI healthcare models.
+By developing a model that is able to accurately identify skin conditions across all skin tones, this project can play a significiant role in reducing health disparities in dermatology, aim to provide better treatment for all individuals, and overall contribute to developing more accurate AI healthcare models.

+# Project Highlights
+Our project focused on developing a machine learning model with minimal bias using *ResNet152V2* to classify **21** different skin conditions across the diverse set of skin tones provided to us via Kaggle.
+We implemented techniques such as data augmentation in which we resized and adjusted the brightness and contrast of the images and added custom layers on top of the base model to improve the model's performance.
+Our major findings indicate that our model was able to begin learning, however, there are necessary adjustments needed to be made to help improve its accuracy.
+We identified areas of improvement such as implementing more data augmentation techniques and fine-tuning the model more.

+# Setup & Execution

 # Data Exploration
 ## Dataset: